django-ftl/django-ftl/docs/api/bundle.rst

       language has been activated.
 By passing ``require_activate=True``, :meth:`format` will raise an exception if you attempt to use it without first activating a language.
-This can be helpful to ensure that all code paths that use Bundles are setting a language first.
+This can be helpful to ensure that all code paths that use Bundles are setting a language first, and especially for ensuring that all module level uses of a ``Bundle`` use :meth:`format_lazy` instead of :meth:`format`.

    .. method:: format(message_id, args=None)